shwethaj1104/AWS_study_material/Docker.md

 • Docker is a software development platform to deploy apps.

-• Apps are packaged in containers that can be run on any OS
+• Apps are packaged in containers that can be run on any OS.

 • Apps run the same, regardless of where they’re run -